kayenx00/covid-19-patient-management-front-end/README.md

 What you need to have:
 - Visual Studio Code.
-- Ensure your computer having NodeJS.
+- Ensure your computer has NodeJS.

 Installment:
 - You need to launch the back-end first by following this instruction: https://github.com/kayenx00/Thesis/blob/master/README.md